GillesDCI/post-book-assignment/README.md

 ## Bonus - exercise
-- Link to bonus exercise for when you're ready:
+- Link to bonus exercise for when you're with connecting the react app:
   [Bonus](./BONUS.md)